jot22/raytracerproject/README.md

     - Give a quick 'tutorial' like summary of how you solved the problem.
     - You can talk about other important features in your project, but dedicate some time on one specific item.

-Videos will publicly be uploaded to the course websites 'hall of fame'.
+Videos may publicly be uploaded to the course websites 'hall of fame'--please keep the links up!

+#### Sample Video Deliverable

 Here is a sample from previous years: